 It is not new for us to see jaw-dropping selfies from the top of the Alps or from the beaches in Malibu.
 Travelers around the world do not shy away from sharing their insightful journeys.
-Their travel blog and other Social Media Platforms are filled with hundreds of oh-so-beautiful images.
+Their travel blog and other social media platforms are filled with hundreds of oh-so-beautiful images.

-Platforms like Instagram have made it easier than ever for travel-lovers to make traveling their full-time career.
+Platforms like Instagram have made it easier than ever for travel lovers to make traveling their full-time career.

 You need to have a presence on each social media platform to be accessible to a variety of audiences.

-Travel blogging can be in many forms.
+Travel blogging can take many forms.